-There are three steps at the main entrance of the museum.
-We have a level access entrance at the side of the building in Coleridge Passage.
+There is an accessible entrance at the side of the building in Coleridge Passage.
 If you need to use this entrance, then please follow the signs to Coleridge Passage and intercom at the entrance there.
 There is an enclosed lift on one side of the building, with a maximum capacity of 400kg.